What to Look for in a Group Purchasing Organization

-In this article, you’ll learn what to look for in a GPO and why selecting the right group purchasing organization is a crucial part of forming a holistic procurement strategy.
+In this article, you’ll learn what to look for in a group purchasing organization and why selecting the right GPO is a crucial part of forming a holistic procurement strategy.

 We’ll cover the following:

 - How the right GPO mirrors your own organization’s culture and values